 Not everyone follows the same path through life – and the same goes for getting into university.

-So when it comes time for ATARs to be released, keep in mind that there’s always an applying for university backup plan.
-In the meantime, get familiar with Charles Sturt’s range of access schemes and admission programs, including:
+So when it comes time for ATARs to be released, keep in mind that there’s always a backup plan for your child to get into uni.

 Stay up to date on university news

 Sign up to our newsletter – just for parents!
-It’s filled with helpful information about how to guide your child as they finish high school and prepare to apply for university.
+It’s filled with information about how to help your child as they finish high school and start applying for university.